MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage.md

 ---
 # Storage connection strings

 A few Kusto commands instruct Kusto to interact with external storage services.
-For example, Kusto can be told to export data to an Azure Blob Storage.
+For example, Kusto can be told to [create an Azure Storage external tables](../../ management/external-tables-azurestorage-azuredatalake.md).

 Kusto supports the following storage providers: